-Back by popular demand … for the fourth year in a row I’m holding a special one-day Winter Writing Camp!
+Back by popular demand … for the fifth year in a row I’m holding a special one-day Winter Writing Camp!

 What: Students will have FUN while learning how to improve central components of their writing, including dialogue, characterization, plot and setting, through various creativity-inducing writing exercises.

 Who: Students ages 8-18.
 Poets, playwrights, short-story writers, future novelists – all are encouraged and welcome to join!

 When: Saturday, December 19th from 10 a.m. to noon.